wikimedia/mediawiki-extensions-Wikibase/docs/components/View-Termbox.md

 # Wikibase Termbox {#components_view_termbox}

-The Termbox is developed on Wikimedia Gerrit in the wikibase/termbox repository.
+The Termbox is developed on Wikimedia Gerrit in the [wikibase/termbox] repository.

 You may want to read the [README] for more details.

+By default all 'termbox' functionality is disabled.
+In order to enable it, please see the [termboxEnabled] setting.

 [README]: https://gerrit.wikimedia.org/r/plugins/gitiles/wikibase/termbox/+/master/README.md
 [Wikimedia Gerrit]: https://gerrit.wikimedia.org
 [wikibase/termbox]: https://gerrit.wikimedia.org/r/plugins/gitiles/wikibase/termbox/
+[termboxEnabled]: @ref repo_termboxEnabled